 What is AWS EKS?

 AWS EKS stands for Amazon Web Services Elastic Kubernetes Service, and we will start with what it is.
-EKS is managed Kubernetes service at Amazon Web services.
+EKS is managed by Kubernetes service at Amazon Web Services.

-Some of the important things we think about for EKS is that it is a vanilla upstream Kubernetes.
+Some of the important things we should know about EKS is that it is a vanilla upstream Kubernetes.

 It is a performant, reliable, and secure experience and the goal of EKS is to make Kubernetes operation, administration, and management simple.